relf/egobox/README.md

 $ cd gp && cargo run --example kriging --release --features blas,linfa/intel-mkl-static
 ```

-## The Python optimizer Egor
+## The `egobox` Python binding

-Thanks to the [PyO3 project](https://pyo3.rs), which makes Rust well suited for building Python extensions, the EGO algorithm written in Rust (aka `Egor`) is binded in Python.
+Thanks to the [PyO3 project](https://pyo3.rs), which makes Rust well suited for building Python extensions.
 You can install the Python package using:

 ```bash
 $ pip install egobox
 ```

-See the [tutorial notebook](https://github.com/relf/egobox/tree/master/doc/TutorialEgor.ipynb) for usage of the optimizer.
+See the [tutorial notebooks](https://github.com/relf/egobox/tree/master/doc) for usage of the optimizer
+and mixture of Gaussian processes surrogate model.

 ## Citation